 GloboTreks is reader-supported through affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks for your support! – Norbert

-Today marks the one year anniversary of my round the world trip!
+Today marks the one-year anniversary of my round-the-world trip!
 It’s been an incredible year with countless experiences I will never forget.
-But, one question I get often is: How much does a round the world cost?
+But, one question I often get is: How much does a round-the-world trip cost?

 So, how much does it really cost to travel the world for a year?
 It cost me $17,773; and here’s how I did it, how I funded it, how I saved money, and where did it take me… in detail.

 Jumping out of the cubicle…

 October 1st, 2011